gabrielmaialva33/wpp-ai/README.md

 ## :bookmark: About

-**Node Typescript App** A complete Node.js project template using TypeScript and following general best practices.
+**Wpp AI** is a complete chatbot for WhatsApp using Node.js, Typescript and following general best practices.

 <br>